manywho/react-file-upload/README.md

 # react-file-upload
-A generic yet configurable react component for a functioning file upload.
+A generic yet configurable react component for a functioning file upload

 Props
 ### multiple: `boolean`